WPManageNinja/fluent-boards-dev-doc/src/rest-api/authentication.md

 5. **Secure Storage**: Never commit credentials to version control
 6. **Dedicated Accounts**: Use dedicated user accounts for API access, not your main admin account

-## Managing API Keys
+## Managing Application Passwords

-### View Existing Keys
+### View Existing Application Passwords

-In the REST API settings, you can see all existing API keys associated with users.
-Each key shows:
+In your WordPress user profile, you can see all existing application passwords:
-- User information (ID, Name, Email)
-- Associated API keys
+- Application name and creation date
+- Last used date (if available)
 - Management options

-### Delete API Keys
+### Revoke Application Passwords

-To remove an API key:
+To revoke an application password:
-1. Click the delete icon (×) on any API key tag
+1. Go to `Users → Profile` in WordPress admin
+2. Scroll to the "Application Passwords" section
+3. Click "Revoke" next to the application password you want to remove
-2. Confirm the deletion in the confirmation dialog
+4. Confirm the revocation
-3. The key will be permanently removed

 ::: warning Important
-Deleting an API key is permanent and cannot be undone.
-Any applications using that key will lose access immediately.
+Revoking an application password is permanent and cannot be undone.
+Any applications using that password will lose access immediately.
 :::

+### Best Practices for Application Passwords

+1. **Use descriptive names**: Name your application passwords clearly (e.g., "Mobile App", "Third-party Integration")
+2. **Regular rotation**: Periodically revoke and recreate application passwords
+3. **One per application**: Create separate application passwords for different applications
+4. **Monitor usage**: Check the "Last Used" information to identify unused passwords

 ## Next Steps